The Mission

 "Not everything that is faced can be changed, but nothing can be changed until it is faced" – James Baldwin

-More members of the white (72%) and Asian (67%) populations received bachelor’s degrees compared to Black or African American (43%) and Hispanic or Latinx (25%) residents.
+A higher proportion of members from the white (72%) and Asian (67%) populations received bachelor’s degrees compared to Black or African American (43%) and Hispanic or Latinx (25%) residents.

-Data only partially helps us to understand these disparities, as a County government and as a community we need to center the lived experiences of members of communities of color.
-We must take an honest look at history, systems and institutions to analyze how disproportionality exists across all sectors and issue areas.
+Data only partially helps us understand these disparities, both as a County government and in understanding these disparities.
+As a County government and a community, we need to center the lived experiences of members of communities of color.
+We must take an honest look at history, systems, and institutions to analyze how disproportionality exists across all sectors and issue areas.

-We will take a systems approach to our analysis ridding ourselves of the myth that individual people are the problem.
-We must understand that people are not the problem, it is the systems and institutions (including government), and the policies and practices that they have created, perpetuated and maintained that lead to these outcomes.
+We will take a systems approach to our analysis.
+Similarly, more white (73%) and Asian (74%) populations own their homes in Montgomery County compared to Black or African American (43%) and Hispanic or Latinx (49%) residents.
+Analysis, ridding ourselves of the myth that individual people are the problem.
+We must understand that people are not the problem; it is the systems and institutions (including government), and the policies and practices that they have created, perpetuated, and maintained that lead to these outcomes.

 Our Racial Equity Journey

-After years of addressing disproportionate outcomes in a piecemeal way, the Montgomery County County Council decided to look at disproportionate outcomes across county government with a racial equity lens.
+After years of addressing disproportionate outcomes in a piecemeal manner, the Montgomery County Council decided to examine disproportionate outcomes across county government through a racial equity lens.
 Informed by the Racial Equity in Decision Making: Lessons from the field report, the County Council passed a resolution and eventually passed legislation that was informed by a community input process that asked members to tell County officials what they thought the most pressing issues of disproportionality were.
 The community also organized to influence the legislation itself.
-The MORE coalition, made up of several local non-profit organizations including, Impact Silver Spring, Jews United for Justice, CASA recommended amendments to the bill that would make the Office of Racial Equity and Social Justice and elected officials accountable to the community.
+The MORE coalition, comprising several local non-profit organizations, including Impact Silver Spring, Jews United for Justice, and CASA, recommended amendments to the bill that would hold the Office of Racial Equity and Social Justice and elected officials accountable to the community.

 County Executive’s Customer Service Commitment